 For a departure from Jordanian eats, opt for a meal at the well-reviewed Eostrix, a gastropub offering risotto balls, duck, blue potato gnocchi, and to-die-for tiramisu.
-Meanwhile, one of the city’s best options for dessert, the beloved Habiba Sweets is family-owned with several locations.
-Here you’ll find cakes, baklava, basmah with cream, and kunafa, a traditional Jordanian pastry layered with dough, cheese, cream, nuts, and sugary syrup.
+Meanwhile, one of the city’s best options for dessert, the beloved Habiba Sweets, is family-owned and has several locations.
+Here, you’ll find cakes, baklava, basmah with cream, and kunafa, a traditional Jordanian pastry layered with dough, cheese, cream, nuts, and sugary syrup.

 Two Nights in Petra

 From about 300 BC to 100 AD, Petra was the capital of the Nabataeans.
 After the Romans seized the city in 100 AD, much of it was decimated by earthquakes then abandoned until a Swiss explorer discovered it in 1812.
 Petra is a UNESCO World Heritage Site, and in 2008, it was declared one of the New Seven Wonders of the World.
 Since that honor, Petra has landed on almost every traveler’s bucket list.

 Petra is not just about the destination but about the journey itself.
 To reach this historical attraction, you’ll have to trek at least 45 minutes to an hour after entering through the Siq, a narrow path with jagged cliffs looming on both sides.
 But if you ask those who have made the hike, they’ll vouch that the trip is worth the time and effort.

 This carved ceremonial tomb is the most photographed site in Petra and also where Indiana Jones hunted the Holy Grail in Indiana Jones and the Last Crusade.
 It was cut from the sandstone mountains and served as the tomb for Nabataean King Aretas III.
 The reflection of light against the warm hues of the Treasury is undoubtedly a sight to behold.